cloudberrydb/bootcamp/101-cbdb-tutorials/queries-and-performance-tuning.md

 <h4>
 <a id="indexes-and-performance" class="anchor" href="#indexes-and-performance" aria-hidden="true"><span class="octicon octicon-link"></span></a>Indexes and performance</h4>

-<p>Greenplum Database does not depend upon indexes to the same degree as conventional data warehouse systems.
+<p>Cloudberry Database does not depend upon indexes to the same degree as conventional data warehouse systems.
 Because the segments execute table scans in parallel, each segment scanning a small segment of the table, the traditional performance advantage from indexes is diminished.
 Indexes consume large amounts of space and require considerable CPU time to compute during data loads.
 There are, however, times when indexes are useful, especially for highly selective queries.
 When a query looks up a single row, an index can dramatically improve performance.</p>

 <p>In this exercise, you first run a single row lookup on the sample table without an index, then rerun the query after creating an index. </p>